ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 }
 ```

 Relatively small classes, but think about implementing 3 sets (one each for add, update and delete) for each entity where we have *x* entities.
 That's a lot of repetitive code.
 The same principles apply to queries.
-I see why people avoid using CQS!
+It's obvious why people avoid it!

 ## A Succinct Implementation

 To build a more succinct implementation we need to accept:

  - The 80/20 rule.
-Not every request can be fulfilled by our standardised implementation.
+Not every request can be fulfilled by our standard implementation.
 We need a custom route for these.
  - We need a "compliant" generics based ORM to interface with our data store.
-The implementation uses *Entity Framework*.
+This implementation uses *Entity Framework*.
  - There's going to be some quite complicated generics implemented.

 ## Results

 Before we dive into requests and handlers, we need to define a set of standard results they return: the `TResult` of the request.
 Each is a `struct` containing status information and, if a request, the requested information.
 They're self explanatory.

 ```csharp
 public readonly struct ListProviderResult<TRecord>
 {